 4. Masaya & Co

-Masaya & Co has a small, but stunning collection of sustainable shelves and bookcases handcrafted by artisans in Nicaragua.
+Masaya & Co has a stunning collection of sustainable shelves and bookcases handcrafted by artisans in Nicaragua.
 Their shelves are made to order from responsibly-harvested wood and feature a low-VOC finish.
 Masaya & Co originated as a reforestation project in Nicaragua, and continues to embody that ethos by planting 100 trees for each item they sell.

 Materials: Royal Mahogany, Teak, Rosita Walnut